Our daily supplement routines for optimal immunity, fertility, and a health pregnancy

 - 2,000IUs of Vitamin D3.
 My levels at baseline were lower than optimal and Seeking Health includes only 2,000 IUs.
 My naturopath has me taking an extra 2,000IU daily, and this feels like an especially good idea right now given how important Vitamin D is for immunity

-- 200mg Magnesium Glycinate before bed to help with insomnia and back pain.
+- 200mg Magnesium Glycinate magnesium during pregnancy is really helpful before bed to help with insomnia and back pain.
 The Seeking Health prenatal vitamins have 250mg Magnesium Malate, which is not as well absorbed as the glycinate form.
 When the weather isn’t too hot, I also take a Magnesium salt bath before bed as Magnesium is well-absorbed through the skin

 I had two bacterial infections last fall and am still working on rebuilding my gut.
 Otherwise, I like striving for optimal health (immunity, energy, longevity, and preconception planning) while balancing out my extra (biodynamic) wine and (raw) cheese consumption these days.
 (I have the PEMT genetic SNP that creates extra stress on my liver from alcohol and fat processing.)